Capricorn Caves

 Capricorn Caves are located 23 km north of Rockhampton, Queensland, Australia.
 The limestone caves are one of the largest privately owned cave systems in Australia.

 History

 It was first discovered in 1881 by Norwegian migrant John Olsen.
 He went on to claim the land under a lease hold title and open the attraction publicly in 1884.
 The property was later reclassified to free hold land and is today one of the largest privately owned cave systems in Australia.
 The attraction is open to the public and is one of the longest-running tourist attractions in Queensland.
+The Caves were made from limestone which were developed from corals from millions of years ago.

 Access

 During certain seasons visitors may see insectivorous bats in the caves.

 Abseiling, rock climbing, fossicking and animal viewing can be experienced at the 33 hectare property.
 An adventure course features a climbing wall and rope obstacle.
 A range of accommodation facilities are available to visitors.
 The complex contains a geo-discovery building which is used for school education programs in biology, geology and environmental studies.